alphagov/government-service-design-manual/service-manual/agile/features-of-agile.md

 ### User stories
 User stories are essential to the development of your service and the user experience, so it’s important that you know how to write them well.
 [Learn how to write a user story](/service-manual/agile/writing-user-stories.html).

-### Testing in Agile
+### Testing in agile
-Testing in Agile is about constantly improving the quality of your service.
+Testing in agile is about constantly improving the quality of your service.
 [Learn about Agile testing methods](/service-manual/making-software/testing-in-agile.html).